-- Electrical properties: voltage, capacity, charge/discharge rates - Performance: cycle life vs. DOD, system autonomy - Physical properties: Size and weight - Maintenance requirements: Flooded or VRLA - Installation: Location, structural requirements, environmental conditions - Safety and auxiliary systems: Racks, trays, fire protection, electrical BOS - Costs, warranty and availability
+- Electrical properties: voltage, capacity, charge/discharge rates - Performance: cycle life vs. DOD, system autonomy - Physical properties: Size and weight, termination types - Maintenance requirements: Flooded or VRLA - Installation: Location, structural requirements, environmental conditions - Safety and auxiliary systems: Racks, trays, fire protection, electrical BOS - Costs, warranty and availability

 Most PV systems using batteries require a charge controller to protect the batteries from overcharge by the array.
 Only certain exceptions apply for special self-regulated systems, which are designed using very low charge rates, special lower voltage PV modules, larger batteries and well-defined, automated loads.
 If the maximum charge rates from the PV array multiplied by one hour is equal to 3% of the battery nominal amp-hour capacity or greater, a charge controller is required [NEC 690.72].
-If a battery is overcharged, it can create a hazardous condition and its life is generally reduced especially for sealed, valve-regulated lead-acid (VLRA) batteries.
-Most PV systems using battery storage also include overdischarge protection for batteries, by disconnecting loads at a predetermined low-voltage, low state-of-charge condition.
+If a battery is overcharged, it can create a hazardous condition and its life is generally reduced, especially for sealed, valve-regulated lead-acid (VLRA) batteries.
+Many charge controllers also include overdischarge protection for batteries, by disconnecting loads at a predetermined low-voltage, low state-of-charge condition.

-Battery installations in dwellings must operate less than 50 volts nominal, unless live parts are not accessible during battery maintenance.
-This limits the voltage of lead-acid batteries to no more than 48 volts, nominal.
+Battery installations in dwellings must operate less than 50 volts nominal, unless live parts are not accessible during routine battery maintenance.
+This requirement generally limits the voltage of lead-acid batteries to no more than 48 volts, nominal.
 This equates to either 24 series-connected nominal 2-volt lead-acid cells, or 40 series-connected nominal 1.2-volt alkali type nickel cadmium cells.
 All battery installations in dwellings must have live parts guarded.
 Live parts must also be guarded for any battery installations 50 volts or greater by elevation, barriers or location in rooms accessible to only qualified persons.
-Sufficient working spaces and clearances must be provided for any battery installations [NEC110.26].
+Sufficient working spaces and clearances must be provided for any battery installations [NEC 110.26].

-If the nominal voltage of a battery bank exceeds 48 V, then the batteries shall not be installed in conductive cases, unless they are VRLA batteries designed for installation with metal cases [NEC690.71(D)].
-Note that 48 V nominal battery banks exceed the 50 V limit for ungrounded PV systems [NEC 690.41].
-Battery systems either must have a system grounded conductor or meet the requirements for ungrounded systems [NEC690.35].
+If the nominal voltage of a battery bank exceeds 48 V, then the batteries shall not be installed in conductive cases, unless they are VRLA batteries designed for installation with metal cases [NEC 690.71(D)].
+Battery systems either must have a system grounded conductor or meet the requirements for ungrounded systems [NEC 690.35].

 Racks and trays are used to support battery systems and provide electrolyte containment.
 Racks can be made from metal, fiberglass or other structural nonconductive materials.
-Metal racks must be painted or otherwise treated to resist degradation from electrolyte and provide insulation between conducting members and the battery cells [NEC 480.9].
+Metal racks must be painted or otherwise treated to resist degradation from electrolyte and provide insulation between conducting members and the battery cells [NEC 480.8].
 Due to the potential for ground faults, metal or other conductive battery racks, trays and cases are not allowed for open-vent flooded lead-acid batteries more than 48 volts nominal.
 In addition, conductive racks are not permitted to be located within 150 mm (6 in.) of the tops of the nonconductive battery cases [NEC 690.71(D)].
 These requirements do not apply to sealed batteries that are manufactured with conductive cases.
 Any conductive battery racks, cases or trays must also have proper equipment grounding [NEC 250.110].